 Once you have an attorney, they can issue a spoliation letter to ensure evidence is not destroyed and can be independently inspected.
 If a spoliation letter has been issued and evidence is destroyed, a lawyer may have the authority to impose sanctions.

-If you suffered injuries in a collision with a large truck, or if someone you loved died in an accident involving a truck, contact the Boston truck accident attorneys at Sweeney Merrigan Law, LLP.
+If you suffered injuries in a collision with a large truck, or if someone you loved died in an accident involving a truck, contact the truck accident attorneys at Sweeney Merrigan Law, LLP.
 We will review your potential case, answer your questions, and explain your options to pursue compensation against the trucking company and any other liable parties.

 Give our Boston personal injury law firm a call to schedule your free case evaluation.
 You only have a limited period of time to pursue your claim, so do not delay in reaching out.